shahid129/oliver-dein/TESTING.md

 **Results: Pass**

-### As a site I can logout so that my account remains safe [#28](https://github.com/shahid129/oliver-dein/issues/28)

-**Acceptance Criteria:**
-- Notify a user about log out from the site

-**Expected Results**
-- Click on the Sign Out button from the menu
-- It will ask you if you really want to sign out
-- A pop up appears saying that 'You have signed out' [Image](docs/screenshot/testing/sign-out.png)
-- You will be redirected to home page

-**Actual Results**
-- Click on the Sign Out button from the menu
-- It will ask you if you really want to sign out
-- A pop up appears saying that 'You have signed out'
-- You will be redirected to home page

-**Results: Pass**

 ### As a site user I can login so that I can keep track of my purchases and store my details securely [#27](https://github.com/shahid129/oliver-dein/issues/27)